Advisory opinion

-An advisory opinion is an opinion issued by a court or a commission like an election commission that does not have the effect of adjudicating a specific legal case, but merely advises on the constitutionality or interpretation of a law.
-Some countries have procedures by which the executive or legislative branches may certify important questions to the judiciary and obtain an advisory opinion.
+An advisory opinion of a court or other government authority, such as an election commission, is a decision or opinion of the body but which is non-binding in law and does not have the effect of adjudicating a specific legal case, but which merely legally advises on its opinion as to the constitutionality or interpretation of a law.
+The International Law Association is one such commission that provides non binding opinions and advisory documents regarding aspects of international law.
+Some countries have procedures by which the executive or legislative branches may refer questions to the judiciary for an advisory opinion.
 In other countries or specific jurisdictions, courts may be prohibited from issuing advisory opinions.

 International courts

 International Court of Justice

 The International Court of Justice is empowered to give advisory opinions under Chapter IV of its Statute (an annex to the United Nations Charter) when requested to do so by certain organs or agencies of the United Nations.
 These opinions are non-binding.

 Inter-American Court of Human Rights

 The advisory function of the Inter-American Court of Human Rights enables it to respond to consultations submitted by agencies and member states of the Organization of American States regarding the interpretation of the American Convention on Human Rights or other instruments governing human rights in the Americas.
 It is also empowered to give advice on domestic laws and proposed legislation, and whether or not they are compatible with the Convention's provisions.